The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 supplychainnet = {"nodes":{},"links":{},"demands":{}} # create empty supply chain network

-# so building a network with N nodes is O(N) instead of O(N^2).
-The
+# all fast (constant time), so building a network with many nodes stays

 used_ids = set()

-# Counters keyed by the category name used in ``_NODE_DISPATCH``.
-A dict
+# Counts of each node category, keyed by the names used in

 counters = {"num_suppliers": 0, "num_manufacturers": 0, "num_distributors": 0, "num_retailers": 0}